A taste of ancient Kyoto with displays of weaving and textiles

 How to Get There

-Orinasukan can be accessed by bus and then a short walk from Kyoto Station.
+Orinasukan can be accessed from Kyoto Station by subway and bus (and a short walk from the bus stop).

 Take your time and examine the fabric

 The museum itself is a notable piece of traditional Japanese architecture, an old Nishijin building that was renovated and repurposed.
 In contrast with the often-crowded Nishijin Textile Center, Orinasukan has a calm and quiet atmosphere, ideal for studying the fabrics on show.
-Across the street, you'll find the Susamei-sha building, where you can admire a selection of gorgeous kimono on display.
+The adjacent annex, Susameisha, is a beautiful space with a blend of Japanese and Western styles that can be rented for concerts, exhibitions, and other events.